hiptest/hiptest-publisher/README.md

     -l, --language=LANG              Target language (default: ruby)
     -f, --framework=FRAMEWORK        Test framework to use
     -o, --output-directory=PATH      Output directory (default: .)
+        --filename-pattern=PATTERN   Filename pattern (containing %s)
     -c, --config-file=PATH           Configuration file
         --overriden-templates=PATH   Folder for overriden templates
-        --test-run-id=ID             Export data from a test run --only=CATEGORIES            Restrict export to given file categories (--only=list to list them) -x, --xml-file=PROJECT_XML       XML file to use instead of fetching it from Hiptest --tests-only                 (deprecated) alias for --only=tests (default: false)
+        --test-run-id=ID             Export data from a test run identified by its id --test-run-name=NAME         Export data from a test run identified by its name --only=CATEGORIES            Restrict export to given file categories (--only=list to list them) -x, --xml-file=PROJECT_XML       XML file to use instead of fetching it from Hiptest --tests-only                 (deprecated) alias for --only=tests (default: false)